-The best thing to do is to do nothing, if you can stand it.
+The best thing to do is to do nothing–if you can stand it.
 Eventually, beneficial insects will find the aphids and begin to control if not completely decimate the aphid population.
 Often we are told to squish (this writer has done that) or to blast them with a hose (also done that).
 The best time to squish or hose off would be right at first sign of aphids and keep it up before predators find them.
 If you have a large aphid infestation and use the hose/squish methods, the aphids will certainly be gone, but you might also be washing away their predators.
-Once you can identify the beneficial insects and know that they are not present, you can wash away aphids away in confidence.
-It’s equally important to learn about these natural predators and how to support all stages of their life cycles so that they are keeping aphid numbers in check as soon as they arrive.
+Once you can identify the beneficial insects and know that they are not present, you can wash away aphids away in confidence, knowing that you are not harming Monarch or beneficial insects.
+It’s equally important to learn about these natural predators and how to support all stages of their life cycles so that they can keep aphids in check as soon as they arrive.
 Be sure to check for caterpillars and eggs first though too.
 Hatchling caterpillars are very tiny and fragile.

 No Need to Shop for Beneficial Insects

-No need to order or buy adult ladybugs (they usually fly away).
+No need to order or buy adult ladybugs (they usually fly away and may negatively impact native ladybug populations).
 It’s better to wait for reinforcements, which will be sooner if you didn’t do extensive garden clean-up in the fall/spring and a little later if you did do a lot of clean-up because they will have to migrate in from elsewhere.
-Arriving in short order will be other allies too–Soldier Beetles, Ladybugs, Lacewing larvae, parasitoid wasps, predatorial wasps, Minute Pirate Bug, Whirlygig Mite, Long-legged Fly, Earwigs (!–yes they are aphid predators) and Syrphid Fly larvae.
+Arriving in short order will be other allies too–Soldier Beetles, Ladybugs, Lacewing larvae, parasitoid wasps, predatorial wasps, Minute Pirate Bugs, Whirlygig Mites, Long-legged Flies, Earwigs (!–yes they are aphid predators) and Syrphid Fly larvae.
 All of these and other predators will dine on the aphids too.
 (Pictures of some of these found below.)